betagouv/ai-cli/templates/.ai/commands/ai-cli-init.md

 ## Extraction Rules

+- **⚠️ ZERO TEXT MODIFICATION**: Copy text character-by-character, no changes whatsoever
+- **NO IMPROVEMENTS**: Do not fix typos, grammar, wording, or formatting
+- **NO ADDITIONS**: Do not add words, explanations, or clarifications
+- **NO DELETIONS**: Do not remove words, even if redundant or unclear
 - **EXACT COPY**: Never modify, improve, or rewrite extracted text
 - **PRESERVE FORMATTING**: Keep markdown, code blocks, lists exactly as-is
 - **ADD SECTIONS**: If content doesn't fit template structure, add new sections